survivejs/react-book/manuscript/04_implementing_notes.md

 Logically, we have exactly the same `App` as earlier.
 There's one great difference.
 Our application is more flexible.
 You could render multiple `Notes` with data of their own easily.

 Even though we improved `render()` and reduced the amount of markup, it's still not neat.
 We can push the data to the `App`'s state.
-Besides making the code neater this will allow us to implement logic related to it.
+Besides making the code neater, this will allow us to implement logic related to it.

 ## Pushing `notes` to the `App` `state`